 During TIPP your doctor will use a small light that’s inserted under the skin to determine the exact location of the unwanted veins.
 Once located, these veins are carefully removed using specialized surgical instruments.
-Only local anesthesia is necessary, and most TIPP procedures are performed on an outpatient basis.
+Only local anesthesia is necessary.
+Most TIPP procedures are performed on an outpatient basis.

-This vein removal method is particularly useful for patients with very large varicose veins.
-It’s also the preferred technique for treating more complicated cases such as veins located near bleedings ulcers or active infections.
+Transilluminated Powered Phlebectomy vein removal method is particularly useful for patients with very large varicose veins.
+It’s also the preferred technique for treating more complicated cases such as veins located near bleeding ulcers or active infections.

 How is a transilluminated powered phlebectomy (TIPP) different than a “regular” ambulatory phlebectomy?